ocaml/ocaml.org/data/tutorials/wf_03_metaprogramming.md

   for the projects using multiple PPXes.

-Compared to this, rewriters that work on the whole AST can also be registered in ppxlib, and they will be run in the alphabetical order of their name, after the context-free pass.
+Compared to this, rewriters that work on the whole AST can also be registered in `ppxlib`, and they will be run in alphabetical order by their name, after the context-free pass.

-Note that `dune` combines all PPXes written using ppxlib in a single preprocessor binary, even if the PPXes come from different packages.
+Note that Dune combines all PPXs written using `ppxlib` in a single preprocessor binary, even if the PPXs come from different packages.

 ### Writing a PPX